-Product titles are one of the feed attributes that when enhanced have an immediate impact on the performance of your ads.
+Product titles have an immediate impact on the performance of your ads.
 Title optimization is a crucial part of improving your Google Shopping campaigns.
-Giving suitable details in your titles makes them work well for high-purchase intent searches.
-It ensures a better match between the search query and the ad that is shown.
-This then results in higher conversion rates.
+This starts with including the right information in the title, ensuring a better match between the search query and the shopping ad, resulting in higher conversion rates

 Search Engine Land case study